malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 An interesting observation about the Trimer dynamics is that the non-Arrhenius dynamics and two-step relaxation occur above the melting point.
-These are behaviours which have been attributed to the supercooled liquid, [@cite] yet here are the first known observations of these quantities above the melting point.
+These are behaviours which have been attributed to the supercooled liquid, [@Ediger2012;@Lubchenko2007;@Debenedetti2001] yet here are the first known observations of these quantities above the melting point.
 Rather than describing the onset of these quantities as properties of supercooled liquids, they should instead be described as occurring at the onset of the glass transition temperature.
+This is not entirely surprising when considering the types of relaxations taking place.
+The onset of dynamic heterogeneities, like the glass transition is a kinetic phenomena, [@Debenedetti2001] describing the motion that takes place.
+While the melting point, and supercooled liquids are a thermodynamic description, not at all related to the types or frequency of motions that take place.
 We can describe these quantities relative to the glass transition temperature using the analytical description of the Vogel--Tammann--Fulcher (VTF) relation to extrapolate to the relaxation time associated with the glass transition, \num{1e14}. [@Meenakshisundaram2019]